stungkit/1filellm/readme.md

 - Automatic copying of uncompressed text to the clipboard for easy pasting into LLMs
 - Token count reporting for both compressed and uncompressed outputs
 - XML encapsulation of output for improved LLM performance
-- **NEW:** Text stream input processing directly from stdin or clipboard
+- Text stream input processing directly from stdin or clipboard
-- **NEW:** Format detection and processing for plain text, Markdown, JSON, HTML, and YAML
+- Format detection and processing for plain text, Markdown, JSON, HTML, and YAML
-- **NEW:** Format override option to control input processing
+- Format override option to control input processing
 - Excel spreadsheet (.xls/.xlsx) processing to Markdown tables
 - Alias system for frequently used sources
 - Proper PDF text extraction from local files